neilgoodridge/neilgoodridge/README.md

 <h1 align="center">Hi 👋🏽, I'm Neil</h1>
 <h3 align="center">A passionate full-stack developer based in London</h3>

 - 🔭 I’m currently working on [theoa](https://github.com/neilgoodridge/the-oa), an Online Activism platform.
-Visit <a href="http://www.theoa.org" target="_blank"> The OA.</a>
+Check out <a href="http://www.theoa.org" target="_blank"> The OA here.</a>

 - 🌱 I’m currently learning **React**!

-- 👨‍💻 All of my projects and more will soon be available at <a href="http://www.www.neilgoodridge.com" target="_blank"> neilgoodridge.com</a>
+- 👨‍💻 All of my projects and more will soon be available at <a href="http://www.neilgoodridge.com" target="_blank"> neilgoodridge.com</a>

 - 📫 You can reach me at **neilrgoodridge@gmail.com**